-My favorite thing about editorial calendars is that there is no limit for how much content you can plan ahead of time.
+My favorite thing about editorial calendars is that there is no limit on how much content you can plan ahead of time.
 Plus you can plan out not only your blog posts but also your email newsletters and your social media strategies.

 I’m huge on pre-planning.
 I don’t plan out every little detail for my blog all the time but I try to prepare the most that I can.
 And guess what?
-I have my blog posts planned out in my editorial calendar for the rest of 2018!
+I have my blog posts planned out in my blog editorial calendar for the rest of 2018!

 Yep, for the rest of the YEAR.
 Might sound crazy, but it’s actually been a life-saver especially now that I’ve moved halfway across the world and my daily life + schedule isn’t exactly how it used to be back in the States.